DominikaBakalarz/Applied-and-Computational-Statistics/README.md

 The goal of this project is to determine the factors affecting the time to swim one lap of a 25m pool.
 Following factors were measured during the experiment: lap number, presence of goggles, presence of a shirt, presence of flippers, and the end at which the lap started.
 Students recorder 24 laps in experimental conditions.

 File 'swim.txt' contains the original data, 'Linear model code.
-R' contains all my code, and 'Linear model. docx' contains the report.
+R' contains all my code, and 'Linear Model.pdf' contains the report.